To instruct Rebecca please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Instructed as sole counsel in a dispute regarding closure of a bank account for alleged misuse of the account for cryptoasset transactions.

-Instructed as sole counsel in various claim relating to alleged fraudulent bank transactions.
+Instructed as sole counsel in various claims relating to alleged fraudulent bank transactions.

 Advised a Fintech company in respect of the termination of a client account for speculative trading and refusing to account for profits to the client.